RHK-MICROVERSE/rhk-portfolio/README.md

 # 📖 Portfolio <a name="about-project"></a>

-> My Portfolio Page is a project initated in the first module first week of the Microverse program.
+> rhk Portfolio Page is a project initated in the first module first week of the Microverse program.
 The purpose of the project is to create a professional portfolio.

 ## 🛠 Walk through <a name="walk-through"></a>